grucloud/grucloud/examples/starhackit/eks-lean/README.md

 This example automatically deploys a full-stack application with Kubernetes on AWS using their managed control plane called [Elastic Kubernetes Service](https://aws.amazon.com/eks/)

-Autamation is performed with [GruCloud](https://grucloud.com), an infrastructure as code tool written in Javascript.
+Automation is performed with [GruCloud](https://grucloud.com), which is an infrastructure as code tool written in Javascript.

 ## High-level description